 In accordance with Regulation 257/00, & the Manual of Practice, the 90th percentile is measured and reported on all Code 4 calls.

-Through state of the art computer aided dispatching, radio and telephone equipment, Code 4 Emergency calls are answered and dispatched in accordance with the 90th percentile within two minutes or less.
-As well, Communications Officers provide pre-arrival instructions that include first aid as well as telephone assisted CPR and choking protocols.
+Through state of the art computer aided dispatching (CAD), radio and telephone equipment, Code 4 Emergency calls are answered and dispatched in accordance with the 90th percentile within two minutes or less.
+Also, Communications Officers provide pre-arrival instructions (PAI) that includes first aid as well as telephone assisted CPR and choking protocols.
 Our Ambulance Communication Officers coordinate the scheduling and movement of ambulances for emergencies as well as local and long distance non-emergency patient transfers.
 Emergency and non emergency calls are also coordinated with Ornge Communications Centre for rotary and fixed wing air ambulance resources.

 Judy Moore, ACS Manager